hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - AnyConnect superior capabilities:
     - customization of <span style="color: #bb6600;">access policies based on user identity</span>
     - enable VPN access for <span style="color: #bb6600;">individual users</span> from their machines
-  - advantages of using Cisco Any connect over DMVPN
+  - two advantages of using Cisco Any connect over DMVPN
     - allow customization of access policies based on <span style="color: #bb6600;">user identity</span>
     - enable VPN <span style="color: #bb6600;">access for individual users</span> from their machines
   - DMVPN over GETVPN: <span style="color: #bb6600;">DMVPN can be used over the public Internet, and GETVPN requires a private network</span>